jimjdeal/RUSH_Script/TBDvoiceActivatedVehicleSpawner/notes.md

+Welcome to the VA Vehicle Spawner

+What do you require?

+Car / Heli?

+if car

+Armed / Unarmed

 // level Root1 - choose units or vehicles
 // VAUS_type = []; // 1 = units (group) (2A), 2 = vehicles (2B)
 // VAUS_typeBool = false;